 Real Science; Pathways to Next Generation Science Standards was developed through a grant (Real Science and the Next Generation Science Standards CFDA-84.366B NCLB Title II Part B) funded by the US Department of Education Mathematics and Science Partnerships Program and the Illinois State Board of Education.

 Educators in Illinois can gain access to this entire book free of charge.

-The IMaST program consists of hundreds of activities that have been carefully designed and extensively tested to assure that students learn specific academic content.
-These activities are organized into "Learning Cycles" that allow the student to explore and apply the content.
+The IMaST program consists of hundreds of activities that have been carefully designed so students learn specific academic content.
+These activities are organized into learning cycles that allow the student to explore and apply the content.
 Throughout the process teachers provide guidance and monitor student understanding.
 Teachers are encouraged to ask appropriate questions rather than provide specific answers.

 IMaST meets educational standards in mathematics and science in North Carolina, Texas, and California.
 You can download the Standards Alignment Booklet to learn more about the IMaST learning cycles and their relationship to national standards.